dcaribou/transfermarkt-datasets/README.md

 * Avoid topic duplication by having a quick look at the [FAQs](https://github.com/dcaribou/transfermarkt-datasets/discussions/175)

 ### 🫶 sponsoring
-Maintenance of this project is made possible by all the <a href="https://github.com/dcaribou/transfermarkt-dataset/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/dcaribou">sponsors</a>.
+Maintenance of this project is made possible by <a href="https://github.com/sponsors/dcaribou">sponsors</a>.
 If you'd like to sponsor this project you can use the `Sponsor` button at the top (for becomming a contributor read below).

-🙏 I would like to express my grattitude to @mortgad for becoming the first sponsor of this project.
+🙏 I would like to express my grattitude to [@mortgad] for becoming the first sponsor of this project.

 ### 👨‍💻 contributing
 Contributions to `transfermarkt-datasets` are most welcome.
 If you want to contribute new fields or assets to this dataset, the instructions are quite simple: